aredn/documentation/arednGettingStarted/node_status.rst

   This is not a required field, but node owners typically use it to list their contact information or the tactical purpose for the node.

 Node Time, Uptime, Load Average, and Free Memory
-  The node time is displayed, as well as the ``uptime``, which is the time since the last reboot.
-If an Internet connection or a local :abbr:`NTP (Network Time Protocol)` server is available, your node's NTP client will sync its time with that time source.
-The ``load`` is the average system utilization for the last 1, 5, and 15 minutes. ``free flash`` and ``free ram`` shows how much storage space is remaining on your node. ``flash`` is the internal non-volatile storage where the operating system, configuration files, and software packages are kept. ``ram`` is the amount of :abbr:`RAM (Random Access Memory)` available for running processes on the node.
+  The node time is displayed along with the source in parentheses.
+If an Internet connection or a local `NTP <https://en.wikipedia.org/wiki/Network_Time_Protocol>`_ server is available, your node's NTP client will sync its time with that source.
+If a local `GPS <https://en.wikipedia.org/wiki/Global_Positioning_System>`_ source is available, you node can update its time from that source if you install the `WhereAndWhen <https://github.com/kn6plv/WhereAndWhen>`_ package.
+The ``uptime`` is also displayed, which is the time since the last reboot. ``load`` is the average system utilization for the last 1, 5, and 15 minutes. ``free flash`` and ``free ram`` shows how much storage space is remaining on your node. ``flash`` is the internal non-volatile storage where the operating system, configuration files, and software packages are kept. ``ram`` is the amount of :abbr:`RAM (Random Access Memory)` available for running processes on the node.

 Firmware Information
   This displays the node's current firmware version.
 A badge on the right indicates the status of the firmware, with valid values including ``Up to date``, ``Update available``, and ``Custom``.
 If your node has access to the Internet you can also click on the *issues* label below the firmware version, and this will open the AREDN® `Issues <https://github.com/aredn/aredn/issues>`_ page on GitHub.
 Clicking the *release notes* label will open the `Changelog <https://downloads.arednmesh.org/snapshots/CHANGELOG.md>`_ page on the AREDN® website.